ENCODE-DCC/atac-seq-pipeline/docs/tutorial_scg.md

 ## For singularity users

-4. Pull a singularity container for the pipeline.
+5. Pull a singularity container for the pipeline.
 This will pull pipeline's docker container first and build a singularity one on `~/.singularity`.
     ```
       $ SINGULARITY_PULLFOLDER=~/.singularity singularity pull docker://quay.io/encode-dcc/atac-seq-pipeline:v1.1
     ```

-5. **DO NOT SKIP THIS STEP OR PIPEPILE WILL FAIL.** Set your account in `workflow_opts/scg.json`.
-Look for `--bind` in `singularity_command_options`.
-You will find that two directories are already defined there for binding pre-built genome database and test input data.
-However, if you want to run pipelines with your own input data and genome database then you may need to add their directories to `--bind`.
-It's comma-separated and all sub-directories under these directories will be bound recursively to singularity.
-Therefore, pick a root directory (e.g. your scratch folder `/ifs/scratch/$USER`) for your data.
+6. [Bind your input/genome data directories to singularity](singularity.md).
+You can skip this step for this example.
+However, if you want to use your own input data and genome database then you may need to read through it very carefully.

+7. Run a pipeline for a SUBSAMPLED (1/400) paired-end sample of [ENCSR356KRQ](https://www.encodeproject.org/experiments/ENCSR356KRQ/).
     ```
-      {
-          "default_runtime_attributes" : {
-              "slurm_account" : "YOUR_SLURM_ACCOUNT"
-              "singularity_container" : "~/.singularity/atac-seq-pipeline-v1.1.simg",
-              "singularity_command_options" : "--bind /ifs/scratch/leepc12/pipeline_genome_data,/ifs/scratch/leepc12/pipeline_test_samples"
-          }
-      }
-    ```

-6. Run a pipeline for a SUBSAMPLED (1/400) paired-end sample of [ENCSR356KRQ](https://www.encodeproject.org/experiments/ENCSR356KRQ/).
-    ```
       $ INPUT=examples/scg/ENCSR356KRQ_subsampled_scg.json
       $ java -jar -Dconfig.file=backends/backend.conf -Dbackend.default=slurm_singularity cromwell-34.jar run atac.wdl -i ${INPUT} -o workflow_opts/scg.json
     ```

-7. It will take about an hour.
+8. It will take about an hour.
 You will be able to find all outputs on `cromwell-executions/atac/[RANDOM_HASH_STRING]/`.
 See [output directory structure](output.md) for details.

-8. See full specification for [input JSON file](input.md).
+9. See full specification for [input JSON file](input.md).

 ## Running multiple pipelines with cromwell server mode